manodeep/Corrfunc/README.md

 2. ``USE_AVX`` -- uses the AVX instruction set found in Intel/AMD CPUs >= 2011
 (Intel: Sandy Bridge or later; AMD: Bulldozer or later).
-Enabled by default - code will not compile if the CPU does not support AVX instructions.
+Enabled by default - code will run much slower if the CPU does not support AVX instructions.
 On Linux, check for "avx" in /proc/cpuinfo under flags.
 If you do not have AVX, but have a SSE4 system instead, email me - I will send you a copy of the code with SSE4 intrinsics.
 Or, take the relevant SSE code from the public repo at